Flatiron Building: Plans and site-clearing

 Black hired Daniel Burnham's architectural firm to design a 21-story building on the site in February 1901.
-It would be Burnham's first in New York City, the tallest building in Manhattan north of the Financial District, and the first skyscraper north of Union Square (at 14th Street).
+It was to be Burnham's first in New York City, the tallest building in Manhattan north of the Financial District, and the city's first skyscraper north of Union Square (at 14th Street).
 The Northwestern Salvage and Wrecking Company began razing the site in May 1901, after the majority of existing tenants' leases had expired.
 Most of the Cumberland's remaining tenants readily vacated the building in exchange for monetary compensation.
 The sole holdout was Winfield Scott Proskey, a retired colonel who refused to move out until his lease expired later that year.
 Cumberland Realty unsuccessfully attempted to deactivate Proskey's water and gas supply, and Proskey continued to live in the Cumberland while contractors demolished all of the surrounding apartments.
 By the end of May 1901, Cumberland Realty discovered that Proskey was bankrupt, and his creditors took over the lease and razed the rest of the Cumberland that June.

 The New York Herald published an image of the site on June 2, 1901, with the caption "Flatiron Building".
 The project's structural engineer, Corydon Purdy, filed plans for a 20-story building on the site that August.
 The Flatiron Building was not the first building of its triangular ground-plan, although it was the largest at the time of its completion.
 Earlier buildings with a similar shape include one built in 1867 in Syracuse, New York; a triangular Roman temple built on a similarly constricted site in the city of Verulamium, Britannia; Bridge House, Leeds, England (1875); the I.O.O.F.
 Centennial Building (1876) in Alpena, Michigan; and the English-American Building in Atlanta (1897).
-The Real Estate Record and Guide published a drawing of the building in October 1901; though the drawing was captioned "The Cumberland", it was very similar to the Flatiron Building's final design.
+The Real Estate Record and Guide published a drawing of the building in October 1901; the drawing, captioned "The Cumberland", was very similar to the Flatiron Building's final design.
 (Note: The drawing mistakenly cited Bruce Price as the building's architect, since the details were very similar to those in Price's American Surety Building.)